kyoungmokoo/kyoungmokoo.github.io/_portfolio/portfolio-2.md

 ---
-title: "Hardware setup code in the perspective of desktop"
+title: "RAOCT : Hardware setup code in the perspective of microprocessor & Desktop"
 excerpt:
 collection: portfolio
 ---